brucemack/brucemack.github.io/ampersand/index.md

 hotspot that uses CGNAT and has no firewall openings.
 Assume that node 61057 (the broker) is running on a cloud server with a fixed IP address and open IAX2 ports.

-Assume that node 1111 wants to call into node 2222.
+Assume that node 1111 wants to call into the repeater on node 2222.
 The flow is as follows:

 * All Ampersand servers (including 2222) reguarly POKE node 61057.
 As per the IAX2 RFC, node 61057 send the PONG back.
 Nothing special here.